ArnavK-09/youtube_live_stats/README.md

 > [!NOTE]
 >
 > Welcome to **YouTube Live Stats**!
-This project is designed to provide real-time statistics for YouTube channels, including total video views, subscribers, and live graphs of these metrics.
+This project is designed to provide real-time statistics for YouTube channels, including total videos, channel views, subscribers, and live graphs of these metrics.
 With an easy-to-use interface, users can simply enter a YouTube channel handle to view live statistics and track their performance over time.

 ---